Chuck Welch: Welch on mail art as a democratic forum

 In 1992, Welch created a Networker Databank at The University of Iowa's Alternative Traditions in the Contemporary Arts Archive and at the Museum of Modern Art.
 The Networker Databank functions as a repository for metadata documenting 180 worldwide events during the Decentralized Worldwide Networker Congresses.
 On January 1, 1995 Welch went online with mail art's first World Wide Web site known as EMMA - The Electronic Museum of Mail Art.
-Besides being the WWW's first virtual reality art museum with its library, research center, links, and galleries, EMMA included in its exhibition halls the first online mail art show dedicated to Ray Johnson who had passed away January 13, 1995.
+Besides being the WWW's first virtual reality art museum with its library, research center, links, and galleries, EMMA included in its exhibition halls the first online mail art show dedicated to Ray Johnson who had died January 13, 1995.
 Welch wrote and recorded "The Ballad of Ray Johnson", a blues song that was embedded on the EMMA website weeks after Johnson's death by drowning.
 A second exhibition, titled "Cyberstamps", included the first exhibition of online digital Artistamps.